anggastudio/Printama/README.md

 I notice that some of you very happy with this library and some of you wants to give support.
 But I also notice some of you wants to support me anonymously.
-Well then, I appreciate if you want to support me by sending some ETH or BNB via these wallet address:
+Well then, I appreciate if you want to support me by sending some ETH or BNB via these wallet addresses:

 - 0x2fB5BF149Ac0765b546DB4feD3E64FBF9f14eb8a
 - 0x7A65cc9d8031f67847662cC92Fa93b71dCc95605